heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 ### Discussion and Research for Knowledge Graphs and LLMs
 1. The Future of Knowledge Graphs in a World of Large Language Models, given by Denny Vrandečić, Post-conference recording of the keynote for May 11 at the Knowledge Graph Conference 2023 in New York, NY. [[Video](https://www.youtube.com/watch?v=WqYBx2gB6vA)]
 2. Language Models as Knowledge Bases?
 (EMNLP 2019) [[Paper](https://aclanthology.org/D19-1250.pdf)]
+3. Bridging the Gap: Integrating Knowledge Graphs and Large Language Models (Arango DB) [[Video](https://www.youtube.com/watch?v=qCT1a2jdpk4)]
+4. Uniting Large Language Models and Knowledge Graphs for Enhanced Knowledge Representation (Big Data LDN 2023) [[Video](https://www.youtube.com/watch?v=CEaDSOh_AoM)]
-3. Language Models are Open Knowledge Graphs (ICLR 2021, Rejected) [[Paper](https://openreview.net/forum?id=aRTRjVPkm-)]
+5. Language Models are Open Knowledge Graphs (ICLR 2021, Rejected) [[Paper](https://openreview.net/forum?id=aRTRjVPkm-)]
-4. JAKET: Joint Pre-training of Knowledge Graph and Language Understanding (AAAI 2022) [[Paper](https://ojs.aaai.org/index.php/AAAI/article/view/21417/21166)]
+6. JAKET: Joint Pre-training of Knowledge Graph and Language Understanding (AAAI 2022) [[Paper](https://ojs.aaai.org/index.php/AAAI/article/view/21417/21166)]
-5. Language Models sounds the Death Knell of Knowledge Graphs (Arxiv 2023) [[Paper](https://arxiv.org/abs/2301.03980)]
+7. Language Models sounds the Death Knell of Knowledge Graphs (Arxiv 2023) [[Paper](https://arxiv.org/abs/2301.03980)]
-6. ChatGPT versus Traditional Question Answering for Knowledge Graphs: Current Status and Future Directions Towards Knowledge Graph Chatbots (Arxiv 2023) [[Paper](https://arxiv.org/abs/2302.06466)]
+8. ChatGPT versus Traditional Question Answering for Knowledge Graphs: Current Status and Future Directions Towards Knowledge Graph Chatbots (Arxiv 2023) [[Paper](https://arxiv.org/abs/2302.06466)]
 > * ⭐ Interesting!!
 Key point: ChatGPT is trained on information from different data sources.
 Thus, it does not generalize to unseen domain information.
 > * Advanced KG Chatbots could be developed by incorporating capabilities of language models, such as ChatGPT, in question understanding, robustness, and explainability, with the outstanding capabilities of a QA system, such as KGQAN, in incorporating recent information and generality across different domains.